 Let’s face it, when you have a podcast whose episodes “call BS” on various aspects of the HR industry it’s provocative, and you better back it up with insightful commentary.
-Our Cofounder and COO Kevin joined host Anthony Onesto of the New Yawk HR podcast, and the result: some super interesting real talk around recognition and rewards programs.
+Our Cofounder and COO Kevin joined host Anthony Onesto of the New Yawk HR podcast, and the result: some super interesting real talk around employee recognition and rewards programs.

-The preference for experiential recognition is now considerably higher than tangible gifts (a norm aligned with the fact that millennials are now the majority of the workforce, and a generation who places more value on experiences vs. tangible gifts).
+The preference for experiential recognition is now considerably higher than tangible employee gifts (a norm aligned with the fact that millennials are now the majority of the workforce, and a generation who places more value on experiences vs. tangible gifts).

 The data shows that HR organizations are responding, and adopting experiences to recognize employees at work (whether for onboarding, anniversaries, spot recognition, etc.).
 But there’s still a lot of room for improvement and education in the recognition space.